 Native grasses formed the foundation of the expanses of prairies, savannas and meadows that once covered the greater midwest.
-They are a natural component, or the basis, of any designed native landscape — offering the perfect complement to native wildflowers in both naturalized and formal settings.
+They are a natural component, or the basis of the designed native landscape — mingling beautifully with native wildflowers in both naturalized and formal settings.

 Grasses can be incorporated individually as ornamental or structural elements.
-They can also be grouped or massed, or they can serve as a matrix in a designed plant community.
+They can also be grouped or massed, or they can serve as the very basis a designed plant community.
 Native grasses add striking fall color and visual interest well into winter; they provide food, nesting materials and habitat cover for birds; and they serve as host plants for numerous butterfly and moth species, as well.

 Cool season, warm season.
 Grasses that mature early in the growing season and grow while the soil is still cool are referred to as “cool season” grasses.
 Virginia Wild Rye, June Grass and Tufted Hairgrass are cool season grasses.
 Sedges are also cool season growers.
 Indian Grass, Little Bluestem, Big Bluestem, Purple Lovegrass and Prairie Dropseed are all warm season grasses.

 Here’s a closer look at a few of our favorites from short to tall…

 Naturally elegant, Prairie Dropseed bears wispy, fragrant flower spikes over narrow, deep green leaves in late summer.
 It is graceful in all seasons of the year, making it a perfect matrix plant.
 Hues of golden orange develop in autumn.
 This one grows best in dry or a medium soil that is well-drained.
 Plant it along border edges and paths for a soft, airy feel.
 Space each grass about 18 to 24 inches apart to highlight the seed heads.